Cybersecurity risk assessment

 A risk assessment framework outlines an organization's approach to identify, assess, and manage risks to their IT and digital infrastructure.
 Depending on their network environment, organizations can opt to have their own custom-built framework or adopt industry standard frameworks.
 A few widely followed frameworks include:

-- Factor analysis of information risk (FAIR): FAIR is a quantitative framework that measures, manages, and communicates information risk.
+• FAIR: The Factor Analysis of Information Risk is a quantitative framework that measures, manages, and communicates information risk.

-- Threat agent risk assessment (TARA): The TARA framework identifies, assesses, prioritizes, and controls cybersecurity risk based on threats.
+• Threat agent risk assessment (TARA): The Threat Agent Risk Assessment framework identifies, assesses, prioritizes, and controls cybersecurity risk based on threats.

 How can DataSecurity Plus prioritize and prevent cyber risk?

-DataSecurity Plus offers a data risk assessment solution that identifies sensitive data across the network, analyzes the risks associated with the data identified, and prioritizes the risks, by assigning a risk score.
+DataSecurity Plus provides a data risk assessment solution that identifies sensitive data across the network, analyzes the risks associated with the data identified, and prioritizes the risks, by assigning a risk score.

-DataSecurity Plus solution is equipped with features, such as:
+DataSecurity Plus is a solution equipped with features to:

 Try DataSecurity Plus' data risk assessment solution with a free, fully functional, 30-day trial.